Last updated January 18, 2021

 - Repeat steps 1 through 5 for each student participant in your web meeting.

-- Once all the private meetings are completed, share with all students the Remote Testing URL using the chat to all participants.
+- Once all the private meetings are completed, use your web conference service’s chat to share the Remote Testing URL with all participants.

 Observing Students During Testing

 The Test Administrator should carefully watch each student complete their test.
-You will not be able to see the student test interface, but you will be able to see each student at all times.
+You will not be able to see the student test interface, but you must be able to see each student at all times.
 Watch for suspicious activity, such as students moving outside of the web camera frame, students looking away from the monitor, cell phone glow, and reflections in mirrors or glasses.
+Watch their progress through the assessment using the Testing Monitoring Dashboard.

 Ending Your Web Meeting